 The 480-hour UX Academy is broken into 2 main phases.

-Phase 1 is devoted to skills building, through a series of 40-60 hour modules that cover the UX design process (topics like User Research, Interaction Design, Prototyping & Testing, UI Design, and more).
-In Phase 1 you will go through lessons (readings and videos) followed by projects.
-In total, you'll do 30-40 short projects in the first phase of the course (each module contains many hands-on exercises to help you build skills).
+Phase 1 is devoted to skills building, through a series of modules that cover the UX design process (topics like intro to UX design, user research, information architecture, interaction design, user interface design, and iteration and implementation).
+In Phase 1 you will go through lessons, both readings and videos, followed by projects.
+In total, you'll do more than 50 short projects in the first phase of the course - each module contains many hands-on exercises to help you build skills.

 Looking for an example of work that a UX Academy student has completed?
 Check out Anna Lee's work.